nhanby/3a1fb4202f203a43474838e83f2e414bdd535ead13f8b2d416611d0c4de0a7d1/README.md

 HTTP/1.1 204
 ```
 ### Get Average Wait Time
 Endpoint which calculates the average (mean) wait time that service requests have been waiting in the queue based on a given currentTime value.
+The format of the supplied currentTime path variable should be of the form "yyyy-MM-ddTHH:mm:ss".
 #### Request
 ```
-GET /api/v1/workorders/avgWaitTime/2021-12-29T17:03:45
+GET /api/v1/workorders/avgWaitTime/{currentTime}
 Accept: application/json
 ```
 #### Response